Normalization effects on shallow neural networks and related asymptotic expansions: Derivation of the asymptotic expansion of for

 Let $\nu\in\mathbb{N}$ and $\gamma\in\left(\frac{2\nu-1}{2\nu}, \frac{2\nu+1}{2\nu+2}\right]$.
 In regards to $h^{N,\gamma}_{t}$ for example, starting with the assumption that $Q^0_t = h_t$, the strategy is to use expression (\ref{LLN:evolution_h}), plug in the ansatz (\ref{measure_expansion}) and (\ref{network_expansion}) and then match coefficients in terms of powers of $N$ to derive an expression for $Q^{\nu}_t$.
 The outcome of this process agrees with the results of Theorems \ref{CLT:theorem} and \ref{thm::Psi} for $\nu=1$ and $\nu=2$ respectively and shows what one expects for $\nu=\{3,4,\cdots\}$.
 For the asymptotic expansion for $\ip{f,\mu^N_t}$, we start with assuming $l^0_t(f) = \ip{f,\mu_0}$, and derive an expression for $l^{\nu}_t(f)$ by using equation \eqref{LLN:evolution_mu_integral} for different $\nu \in \mathbb{N}$ and the corresponding intervals for $\gamma$.

 We note that the process presented in this section, does recover the rigorous results for $\nu=1$ and $\nu=2$ as obtained in Theorems \ref{CLT:theorem} and \ref{thm::Psi} and it consistently gives the expansion for $k\in\{3,4,5,\cdots\}$.
 The results of this section can be rigorously derived inductively as Theorem \ref{thm::Psi} was derived using Theorem \ref{CLT:theorem}.
-However, the approach used here is sufficient for our purposes.
+However, the formal approach used here is sufficient for our purposes and consequently, without loss of generality, the presentation will be less rigorous than before.